 - For Children in Home of Relative (CIHR) recipients, one piece of identification from either the primary or secondary ID list, plus a photograph of the CIHR child is sufficient for identification purposes.

-- Where a client is incapable of managing his or her normal daily responsibilities due to health issues beyond his/her control and is therefore unable to obtain ID or a SIN, a third party can assist them in obtaining the documents needed to meet the ministry’s ID requirements.
+- Where a client is incapable of managing their normal daily responsibilities due to health issues beyond their control and is therefore unable to obtain ID or a SIN, a third party can assist them in obtaining the documents needed to meet the ministry’s ID requirements.

 - Where an applicant or recipient is unable to provide one piece of ID for a dependent child from either the primary or secondary ID list (because the ID does not exist or is not legally accessible), a supervisor has authority to accept other proof of identity.